 • Save

-Difficulty: Moderate due to length and slippery sections (especially after rain)
+Difficulty: Moderate – due to length and muddy areas (especially after rain)

 • Save